 Quantitative Research & Trading

-Selby Jennings: A Specialist Quant Recruitment Talent Partner for Quantitative Research & Trading
+Selby Jennings: Specialist Talent Partner in Quantitative Analytics, Research & Trading Recruitment

-Selby Jennings is a leading quant recruitment specialist talent partner for banking and financial services.
-Our global Quants team provides permanent, contract, and multi-hire talent solutions from our offices across three continents.
+Selby Jennings is a leading quants recruitment specialist talent partner for financial sciences & services.
+Our global Quants team supports permanent, contract, and multi-hire talent solutions from our offices across three continents.

 โ€‹If you're a Quantitative Research & Trading professional, please register your CV/resume.